Wainui River (Manawatū-Whanganui)

 The Wainui River is a river of the Tararua District in the Manawatū-Whanganui Region of New Zealand's North Island.
 It rises on Mt McCartie and flows approximately 28 km southeast through isolated hill country to reach the Pacific coast at Herbertville, five kilometres west of Cape Turnagain.
 The name Wainui means large waters.
-It is derived from the Maori words wai meaning water and nui meaning large.
+It is derived from the Māori words wai meaning water and nui meaning large.

 Tributaries

 The Wainui River has a number of small tributary streams.
 Tributaries include (west to east): Angora Stream, Wimbledon Stream, Waikopiro Stream, Mangaone Stream, Mangaohau Stream, Tapui Stream, and Wairauka Stream.